-However, the number of choices at each point can still be high and the unfinished plans that we store on the agenda can be quite large data structures, so we typically abandon completeness/optimality to keep time and space more manageable.
+However, POP's branching factor can still be high and the unfinished plans that we store on the agenda can be quite large data structures, so we typically abandon completeness/optimality to keep time and space more manageable.
 Search strategies that are more like depth-first search might be preferable.
 And we might use heuristics to order alternatives or even to prune the agenda.